Tutelary deity: Indonesian folk religion

+Judaism

+Spirits called shedim are mentioned twice in the Hebrew Bible.
+In both of these instances (Psalm 106:37 and Deuteronomy 32:17) the shedim are associated with child sacrifice or animal sacrifice.
+The term "shedim" is believed by some to be a loan-word from the Akkadian shedu, which referred to a spirit which could be either protective or malevolent.

 Korean shamanism

 In Korean shamanism, jangseung and sotdae were placed at the edge of villages to frighten off demons.
 They were also worshiped as deities.
 Seonangshin is the patron deity of the village in Korean tradition and was believed to embody the Seonangdang.

 Meitei

 In Meitei mythology and religion (Sanamahism) of Manipur, there are various types of tutelary deities, among which Lam Lais are the most predominant ones.